Meet the UMKC Instructional Design & Technology teamUniversity of Missouri - Kansas City

-Nicholas Liddeke joins us as the newest Instructional Technologist at UMKC.
+Nicholas Liddeke is an experienced Instructional Technologist at UMKC.
 A recent alumnus, Nicholas developed new media campaigns, produced national and regional television and radio commercials, and created dynamic production systems for a local marketing company before returning to UMKC to join the Online team.
 A passion for education led him to pursue a Masters in Curriculum and Instruction, creating a bridge between the best pedagogical practices and media production capabilities.
 Nicholas is Quality Matters and OLC certified in online instruction.

 State Authorization Compliance Officer

 Brandie Elliott is the State Authorization Compliance Officer and the Executive Staff Assistant to Devon Cancilla, Vice Provost for Online & Distance Learning.
 In her role as State Authorization Compliance Officer, Brandie submits applications for authorization of UMKC’s online degree programs in other states and ensures that UMKC’s online degree programs are in compliance with the various states’ rules and regulations.
-Brandie also maintains Dr. Cancilla’s calendar and makes travel arrangements.
 Prior to arriving at UMKC in 2012, Brandie worked in the Office of the Provost at the University of Kansas.
 She has a bachelor’s degree in Psychology as well as a bachelor’s degree in Communications Studies with an Emphasis in Journalism from Fort Hays State University.
 In her spare time, she enjoys travel, writing, and photography.

 Julie Hartwell, MLIS